advice

 55. Hand-wash your clothes.
 A nice thing to check off the to-do list.

 56. Do an online workout.
 It’s so nice to have done a workout.
 Unfortunately, the only way to have done a workout is to do a workout.
-So go on and get that serotonin.
+Go on and get that serotonin.

 57. Clean your makeup brushes.
 Trust us, they’re disgusting.